 - Stealing or damaging the victims' belongings

 - Cyberbullying by email, social media, or blogging

-They nominated me for “Freshie Queen” after that.
-They were quietly laughing at the idea of ugly me being queen of anything.
+Some bullies called me ugly in grade school.
 As I reached adulthood, it took many a compliment from the opposite sex and a good look in the mirror to dispute the belief that I was ugly.

-I felt anxious and scared inside that my employers would find out that I was really incompetent and incapable of doing a good job.
-Sometimes, I was so nervous that I ended up living my worst fears.
+I felt anxious and scared inside that my employers would find out that I was incapable of doing a good job.
+Sometimes, I was so nervous that I made a lot of mistakes and ended up living my worst fears.
 I was yelled at, rejected, or fired.

 There is a niggling worry at the back of their minds that when others hear their story, the victims will be judged or ridiculed.

-The good news is that all of these negative effects can be managed and, in many cases, overcome.
-Here are some things that helped people change from bullying victims to survivor.
+The good news is that all of these negative effects can be managed and overcome in many cases.
+Here are some things that helped people change from bullying victims to survivors.

-Recognize how bullying has hurt them – Many people dismiss their emotional pain and berate themselves when they have not “gotten over it” as adults.
+Many people dismiss their emotional pain and berate themselves when they have not “gotten over it” as adults.
 Instead, bullying survivors should acknowledge what was done to them.
 One helpful way to process these experiences is to make a list of the bullies.
-Beside the names, survivors can write down the bully's actions and how they affected their victims.
+Survivors can write down the bully's actions and how they affected their victims next to their names.
 Once survivors understand the harm that has been done, they can start to heal.

-Redefine who they are – people tend to allow other people to define who they are.
+People tend to allow other people to define who they are.
 My bullies told me I was ugly, ignorant, and stupid.
-I was an inferior being who did not treat me respect.
+I was an inferior being who did not treat me with respect.
 I challenged this view.
-I told myself I was smart, attractive, and talented and accepted compliments from others.
+I told myself I was smart, attractive, and talented and could accept compliments from others.